HELOCs - Everything You Need To Know

 Another interesting characteristic of HELOCs would be that when securing them, the banks or credit unions don’t typically charge any fees for them.
 They sometimes charge for the appraisal, but often that’s covered by them.
 However, when you pay them off, especially through a refinance or sale, you need to sign a form requesting it to be closed.
 Oftentimes, this comes with a penalty if done within the first few years.
 I’ve seen penalties as much as $250.

 Last thing I’ll add, you may want to research an interesting strategy using these HELOCs.
 Some people will secure a HELOC and then stop using their checking and savings accounts.
+Some call it Velocity Banking.
 They’ll connect all their auto pays, direct deposits, etc. to their HELOC.
 HELOCs work on daily interest so you only pay interest for the balance you have that day.
 So when you receive your paycheck into your HELOC, the balance drops a lot.
 Then as you begin paying your bills, the balance rises back to close to where it was.
 But you saved interest while the balance was lower and growing.
 Also, most of us need to pay off our debts.
 We see a balance and we just want to pay it off.
 So seeing a balance on a HELOC drives us to scrimp and save a little more and spend less so the balance can be reduced.
 The combination of this and saving interest tends to make this a decent strategy for some.
 But I’m not a financial planner, so do your own research to find out if it is a good idea for you and your family.